loki4j/loki-logback-appender/docs/docus/docs/index.md

-Loki4j is the simplest way to store logs from your Java application to [Loki](https://grafana.com/oss/loki/) and to connect them with all other metrics using [Grafana](https://grafana.com/oss/grafana/) dashboards.
+Loki4j is the simplest way to push logs from your Java application to [Loki](https://grafana.com/oss/loki/) and to connect them with all other metrics using [Grafana](https://grafana.com/oss/grafana/) dashboards.
 No extra tools needed, just add Loki4j appender to your [Logback](http://logback.qos.ch/)